 Your therapy textbooks were certainly not short on jargon.
 So you probably wouldn’t be surprised to learn that other groups of professionals love to throw around their own insider terms.
 The business world is especially guilty of this, and one of their favorite abbreviations is ROI.

-Like most bits of jargon,
+Like most bits of jargon, ROI is a needlessly technical way to describe

 When people experience depression, anxiety, or other mental health issues, often their first stop is their family physician.
-Primary care doctors are often unequipped
+Primary care doctors are often unequipped to treat these conditions at the level of care they require.
+Doctors can prescribe medication, but they can’t offer ongoing psychotherapy.

 For obvious reasons, Facebook is a good starting point for marketing your private practice on social media.
-Nearly 80 percent of U.S. internet
+Nearly 80 percent of U.S. internet users log in regularly.
+That means if your clients and potential clients use the internet, they’re on Facebook.

 With most of your clients, your friends and family, and everyone you meet on Facebook, Twitter, Instagram, and similar sites, social media represents an ethical minefield for private practice mental health therapists.
 For decades, the line between a therapist’s private and professional life has been sacrosanct.
 Social media tempts both therapists and